Program and Schedule

 -

-Carnegie Mellon University's PPIA Fellows will travel to Washington, D.C. from July 13 to 15, 2023.
+Carnegie Mellon University's PPIA Fellows will travel to Washington, D.C. dates are to be determined.

-During this trip, the PPIA Fellows will visit Heinz College’s DC Center to engage with PPIA and CMU alumni and members of our faculty.
-In addition, the PPIA Fellows from CMU and Princeton attend a graduate school admissions panel, PPIA alumni panel, and a graduate school fair featuring members of the PPIA Graduate School Consortium.PPIA fellows are expected to attend each scheduled event, and typically have one free evening to enjoy the city on their own.
+During this trip, the PPIA Fellows will visit Heinz College’s DC Center.
+The PPIA Fellows from CMU and Princeton attend a graduate school admissions panel, PPIA alumni panel, and a graduate school fair featuring members of the PPIA Graduate School Consortium.PPIA fellows are expected to attend each scheduled event, and typically have one free evening to enjoy the city on their own.